Mads Vestergaard

 Mads Vestergaard (born 11 March 2002) is a Danish badminton player who specialises in doubles play.
 He claimed two bronze medals at the 2025 European Championships in the mixed and men's doubles.
 Vestergaard was part of Danish winning team in the 2024 European Men's Team Championships and 2025 European Mixed Team Championships.

 Vestergaard was the champion in the boys' doubles at the 2020 European Junior Championships.
 He also helps the Danish team to win the mixed team title at that competition.

 Career

 Vestergaard began playing badminton in Beder-Malling Idrætsforening, where his parents also played.
 At the age of 10, he moved with his family to Højbjerg, where he enrolled in a local badminton club.

 Vestergaard won a bronze medal in the mixed doubles and a silver medal in the women's team event at the 2018 European Junior Championships.
-Two years later in 2020 European junior championships, he won the gold medal with partner William Kryger Boe in boys' doubles and another gold in the team event.
+Two years later in 2020 European Junior Championships, he won the gold medal with partner William Kryger Boe in the boys' doubles and another gold in the team event.

-Vestergaard and Busch won their first BWF 100 title at the 2023 Abu Dhabi Masters after defeating the Singaporean pair Jessica Tan and Terry Hee in a rubber set.
+Vestergaard and Christine Busch won their first BWF 100 title at the 2023 Abu Dhabi Masters after defeating the Singaporean pair Terry Hee and Jessica Tan in a rubber game.
 Shortly after that, the four met again at the 2023 Guwahati Masters, and this time, Busch and Vestergaard had to accept defeat.

+In 2026, Vestergaard and Busch reached the quarter-finals in the All England Open by beating World mixed doubles number 1 Feng Yanzhe and Huang Dongping.
+The next week after, Vestergaard and Lundgaard advanced to the men's doubles final of the Swiss Open but lost out to the Taiwanese twins of Lee Fang-chih and Lee Fang-jen.
+This pair won their first title at the Malaysia Masters, beating the home pair Goh Sze Fei and Nur Izzuddin.